InstaMarch/ballot-knowledge-network/docs/index.md

 You can be:
 * A researcher
-* A facililtor of research
+* A facilitator of research
 * A facilitator of facilitator training

 You can also produce non-partisan social media that helps inform other citizens.